GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 ## Support
-Please report technical issues and suspected bugs on our [support page](https://support.gluu.org/).
-You can use the same credentials you created to register for your oxd license to sign in on Gluu support.
+Please report technical issues and suspected bugs on our [Support Page](https://support.gluu.org/).
+You can use the same credentials you created to register your oxd license to sign in on Gluu support.